Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

 - 100% compatible with [UCP Patch](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Community%20Patch%20Team)

-- Should be compatible with most other mods, as long as they do not modify the Pocket Rocket Firing Mode.
+- Should be compatible with most other mods, as long as they do not modify the *Pistol Explosive GyroJet Bullet*.

 - Just be aware from the following: